itsukiogami/injectStar/README.md

 >`cd injectStar`
 >`pip install .`

-The package will then always when `hscPipe` is activated on the machine.
+The package will then always be available when `hscPipe` is activated on the machine.

 ## Usage
 The `injectStar` package can be used in slurm/bash job script mode for running artificial star tests for testing multiple magnitudes, but it can also be used manually.